Expunge death penalty from the statute book - Joseph Whittal

 Mr. Whittal commended the Member of Parliament (MP) for Madina, Francis-Xavier Sosu, who introduced the Private Members’ Bill, saying it is a good step in the right direction and called on all stakeholders to galvanize efforts around the Bill through an effective advocacy tool like a memorandum in Parliament.

-Miss Belinda Asamanyuah, the AI's Campaign and Communications Coordinator who led the delegation, appealed to Mr Whittal to champion the advocacy.
+Miss Berlinda Asamayuah, the AI's Campaign and Communications Coordinator who led the delegation, appealed to Mr. Whittal to champion the advocacy.
 She admitted that though CHRAJ's mandates are broad, it was imperative for the Commission as the National Human Rights Institution mandated to promote and protect all fundamental rights, especially the right to life and dignity, which are ultimately, to lead the campaign to abolish the death penalty since this would strengthen AI’s efforts as well as provide technical assistance and expertise needed for the Bill to be passed.

 She added that Amnesty International has paid courtesy calls on the President, the Speaker of Parliament, Faith-Based Organizations, and some Civil Society Organizations to appeal for their support to abolish the death penalty.

-Present at the meeting were the Deputy Commissioners of CHRAJ, Mr. Richard Quayson, and Madam Mercy Larbi.
+Present at the meeting were the Deputy Commissioners of CHRAJ, Mr. Richard Quayson, and Madame Mercy Larbi.